 Overall, theoretically, it sounds good to mimic the portfolio of big investors in the share market.
 However, in practical, copycat investing is tough.
 A retail investor cannot match the resources, opportunities, and flexibilities available to these big investors.

-I hope this post on copycat investing helps the readers.
+We hope this post on copycat investing helps our readers.
 Happy Investing.